 IFRS 9 requires the expected credit loss model ("ECL") as the impairment model for financial assets measured at amortized cost.
 At each reporting date, the Fund measures the loss allowance on cash collateral held, amounts due from broker, accrued income and other short term receivables at an amount equal to the lifetime expected credit losses if the credit risk has increased significantly since initial recognition.
-If, at the reporting date, the Fund measures the loss allowance at an amount equal to the 12 month expected credit losses.
-Given the short-term nature of the receivables and the high credit quality, the Fund has determined that the expected credit loss allowances are not material or considered impaired.
+If, at the reporting date, the credit risk has not increased significantly since initial recognition.
+Solven the short-term nature of the receivables and the high credit quality, the Fund has determined that the expected credit loss allowances are not material or considered impaired.